brandenburg/np-schedulability-analysis/README.md

     cmake -DDEBUG=yes ..

+To enable the collection of schedule graphs (the `-g` option in `nptest`), set the option `COLLECT_SCHEDULE_GRAPHS` to `yes`.

+    cmake -DCOLLECT_SCHEDULE_GRAPHS=yes  ..

+Note that enabling `COLLECT_SCHEDULE_GRAPHS` turns off parallel analysis, i.e., the analysis becomes single-threaded, so don't turn it on by default.
+It is primarily a debugging aid.

 By default, `nptest` uses `jemalloc`.
 To instead use the parallel allocator that comes with Intel TBB, set `USE_JE_MALLOC` to `no` and `USE_TBB_MALLOC` to `yes`.

     cmake -DUSE_JE_MALLOC=no -DUSE_TBB_MALLOC=yes ..